 Please share your comments, questions, and opinions in our discussion forum/message board.
 We added this component to Sport Psychology Today to allow parents, athletes, coaches, students, and professionals the opportunity to submit any questions, topics, and advice publicly.

-You can visit the Discussion Forum under the Mental Training Resources.
-Click Discussion and then register for FREE to log-in with unlimited access.
-You can also click the text below.
+You can visit the Discussion Forum through the “Discussion” tab on the Homepage menu.
+Once you click “Discussion” you can register for FREE and log-in and share your thoughts and questions with unlimited access.
+You can also click the highlighted text below.